-Government Code Section 65400 mandates that cities and counties submit an annual report on the status of the General Plan and progress in its implementation to the Governor's office of Planning and Research (OPR) and the State Housing and Community Development Department (HCD) by April 1 of each year.
-OPR provides guidelines to assist with the annual report, which has been followed in the preparation of the attached report.
+Government Code Section 65400 mandates that cities and counties submit an annual report on the status of the General Plan and progress in its implementation to the Governor's Office of Planning and Research (OPR) and the State Housing and Community Development Department (HCD) by April 1 of each year.
+The Office of Planning and Research provides guidelines to assist with the annual report, which have been followed in the preparation of the attached report.

 Annual reports provide OPR the opportunity to identify statewide trends in land use decision making and how local planning and development activities relate to statewide planning goals and policies.
 The annual reports may identify needed modifications and improvements to OPR's General Plan Guidelines.
-In addition, OPR is able to track progress on a local jurisdictions comprehensive General Plan Update using information provided in the annual report.
+In addition, OPR is able to track progress on a local jurisdiction's comprehensive General Plan Update using information provided in the annual report.

-In the past, OPR did not require an annual report from cities or counties undertaking a comprehensive General Plan Update; instead, OPR accepted, in lieu of the APR, a brief letter describing the status of the update, descriptions of the scope of work, and an anticipated completion date.
-OPR will no longer accept such a letter in lieu of an annual report.
+In the past, OPR did not require an annual report from cities or counties undertaking a comprehensive General Plan Update; instead, OPR accepted, in lieu of the annual report, a brief letter describing the status of the update, descriptions of the scope of work, and an anticipated completion date.
+The Office of Planning and Research will no longer accept such a letter in lieu of an annual report.

-Attachment: Town Council Resolution 2007 General Plan Annual Report
+Attachment: Town Council Resolution 2008 General Plan Annual Report